jessica-younker/Gleaner/README.md

 ```

 Then navigate to http://localhost:8080/#!/ using your preferred browser.
 You should see some errors regarding missing files in your console.
+If you want to properly run this application, you'll need to add the following files:

 ```
 cd app/